 Your enrolment takes place during Welcome Week.
 Make the most of your first days at Leipzig University to get to know your faculty and meet other students!

-- passport (if visa required: with a student visa)
+- passport (non-EU nationals: with a valid student visa)

 There are students at your faculty – known as buddies – who are on hand to support you in your everyday studies.
 The information about each of our courses tells you which faculty is responsible for you.

 - answer your questions or help you find someone who can